 Needless to say, Salad Shirazi is very easy to make, sure we do chop up the 3 vegetables a little bit more than we usually would but for this particular amount, it shouldn’t take you more than 10 minutes to put it all together.

-This recipe is mine, one I’ve been making for well over a decade, and what differentiates it from many others is the combination of parsley and fresh coriander (cilantro).
+This salad shirazi recipe is my version of the traditional.
+What differentiates it from many others is the combination of parsley and fresh coriander leaves (cilantro), instead of just parsley.
 I absolutely love the combination of these two herbs and use them together in many of my Middle Eastern and North African recipes.
-It didn’t take much stretch of the imagination to combine them in this salad too.

 Making the perfect Salad Shirazi